 As long as we remain ignorant of how monetary systems operate, for so long will the public good that is money be captured to serve only the interests of the tiny, greedy minority in possession of private wealth.

-This article originally appeared at our sister site, British Politics and Policy at LSE
+This article first appeared at the LSE’s British Politics and Policy blog.

 Ann Pettifor is Director of Policy Research in Macroeconomics (PRIME), and an Honorary Research Fellow at the Political Economy Research Centre of City University, London.
 She is also a fellow of the new economics foundation (nef), London.
 Her latest publication is Just Money: How Society Can Break the Despotic Power of Finance, published by Commonwealth Publishing in January, 2014.